appressoas/cradmin_legacy/docs/foreignkeywidgets.rst

 - *A simple HTML select element* - Works if we have very few items, but not a general or scalable solution.
-- *Javascript popupwindow (like django admin)* - Not built into django-cradmin at this time since it does not provide a good user experience (can be blocked, confuse users, etc.)
+- *Javascript popupwindow (like django admin)* - Not built into cradmin-legacy at this time since it does not provide a good user experience (can be blocked, confuse users, etc.)
-- *A more fancy javascript based select element with search* - This can scale very well, but it is not built into django-cradmin at this time.
+- *A more fancy javascript based select element with search* - This can scale very well, but it is not built into cradmin-legacy at this time.
-- **Iframe in popover div** - This is built into django-cradmin, and this is what we will discuss in this guide.
+- **Iframe in popover div** - This is built into cradmin-legacy, and this is what we will discuss in this guide.